-John M. Fulton moved into the house, now numbered 895 N. Center Street, in early 1903, just prior to his marriage to Theodora Stubbs, daughter of University of Nevada President Joseph Stubbs.
+John M. Fulton moved into the house, later numbered 895 N. Center Street, in early 1903, just prior to his marriage to Theodora Stubbs, daughter of University of Nevada President Joseph Stubbs.
 John and his brother Robert were born in Ohio and both came west around 1875.
 Both brothers worked for the railroad, Robert for the land department of the Union Pacific and John as district passenger and freight agent for the Southern Pacific.

 When John married Theodora on February 11, 1903, he presented her with a beautifully worded deed to the house.
 It reads, in part, "To thee and thine forever, I hereby give and grant the cot and lands to me belonging, which at the corner (south and west) of streets Center and 9th, in Reno Town, Nevada State and County Washoe, now situate are....And all that to the same does appertain I likewise give and grant, thy love to me, the consideration being, many times sufficient."
 Both John and his brother Robert were active in the community, as were their wives, contributing much to the early development of the city.